 If additional oil is needed, refer to Specifications for proper crankcase lubricant.
-Fill to the FULL mark.
+Fill up to, but not above, the FULL mark.

-IMPORTANT: DO NOT overfill crankcase (oil above FULL level) as this CAN result in engine overheating, loss of power, and possible engine damage.
+IMPORTANT: DO NOT overfill crankcase (oil above FULL mark) as this CAN result in engine overheating, loss of power, and possible engine damage.